11 Skills Recruiters Screen For in Dental Assistant Resumes

 What are the most important skills for a Dental Assistant resume?

-The top skills for Dental Assistant resumes include Henry Schein Dentrix, Microsoft Excel, Microsoft Office software.
-These are the tools and technologies most frequently required in Dental Assistant job postings, according to O*NET occupational data (SOC 31-9091).
+The top skills for Dental Assistant resumes include Henry Schein Dentrix.
+These are the tools and technologies most frequently required in Dental Assistant job postings based on verified occupational data.

 How many skills should I list on my Dental Assistant resume?